 As the storm continued to lash his ship, he steamed at full speed towards land, managing to beach her safely north west of Rubha Aird Seisg where he dropped both anchors to the seaward side to be used later to pull her off.
 The bow was high and dry on the shore but huge waves smashed the side of the ship and were breaking over the bridge.
 Later, as the weather subsided somewhat, the captain dispatched the mate for Tobermory to summon assistance and the crew settled down to wait for help.The Shuna was gradually settling into the water and by 5am it was obvious that she was going to go down.
 The crew were forced to abandon ship and reached the shore safely in the ship’s boats.
 They secured their ship to the shore with a sturdy hawser but this last futile effort to save her was to no avail.
-They could only watch helplessly as she settled further and finally, around 10am, the hatches blew off, the hawser snapped and she slipped beneath the surface.
-The crew rowed safely back to Tobermory which they reached around midday.
+They could only watch helplessly as she settled further and finally, around 10am on Friday 9 May, the hatches blew off, the hawser snapped and she slipped beneath the surface.
+The 17 crew and Captain Elsper rowed safely back to Tobermory which they reached around midday, they were lodged in two hotels in Tobermory before making the trip back to Glasgow aboard the the MacBrayne’s steamer, the Chieftain.

 The Wreck Today

 The Shuna was the last large wreck to be located in the Sound of Mull but by the time the location became known to sports divers she had been stripped clean of almost every single item of non ferrous metal.
-However she still makes an excellent dive.
+However the wreck is an excellent dive, in protected waters out of the main tidal flow in the Sound of Mull.
 She sits upright in 30 – 32 metres of water, parallel to the shore, on a gently sloping seabed with the deck 16 – 20 metres from surface.

-Her deck structures are almost completely destroyed but her four holds, engine room and raised forecastle still give a clear picture of her former layout.
-The holds are still full of coal but it is possible to descend into the engine room area and some other areas below deck level.
+The deck structures are almost completely collapsed although her four holds, engine room and raised forecastle still give a clear picture of her former layout.
+The holds are still full of coal but it is possible to descend into the engine room and some other areas below deck level.
 The wreck lies at 55°33.413’N, 005°54.842’W (GPS), and is only 200 metres from the Morvern shore.
-It can be dived from the shore but it is a fairly long swim and not to be recommended.
+It can be dived from the shore but it is a fairly long swim and probably not to be recommended.

 Shuna Dive slideshow

 Unlike most of the other wrecks in the Sound of Mull, due to her relatively sheltered position in the bay, she is not subject to the strong tides of the area although some gentle current is possible.
-The wreck is a favourite for local dive charter boats and as such should be buoyed.
+The wreck is a favourite for local dive charter boats and as such should be buoyed at most times of the year.